 Under the DPA (2018) and GDPR, individuals have certain rights over their personal data and data controllers are responsible for fulfilling these rights.

 Website Privacy Statement

-Lamont Pridmore does not capture and store any personal information about individuals who access this web site, except where you voluntarily choose to give us your personal details via email, or by using an electronic form, or enquiring about any of our services.
+Lamont Pridmore does not capture and store any personal information about individuals who access our website, except where you voluntarily choose to give us your personal details via email, by using an electronic form, or enquiring about any of our services.

 Any personal information you supply will only be used to provide the information or service you have requested or, subject to your agreement, to tell you about upcoming events, new services and other updates we think you’ll find interesting.
 You can opt out of these email communications at any time by clicking on the unsubscribe link or contacting us at firstname.lastname@example.org

 We do not sell, trade or rent your personal information to others and your personal information is not disclosed to third parties unless this is indicated at the time we collect the information from you, or as required by law.
 We work with GDPR compliant marketing partners who process your data under our instructions to manage our enewsletter and website communications.